ScaleBSD/scalebsd.github.io/_posts/2018-05-03-Why-is-munmap-single-threaded-and-what-can-we-do-about-it.md

 ```

 TL;DR a much larger section of code was previously globally serialized on the
 pvh lock and this narrows it down to a couple of code paths.
-However, what we're trying to achieve ...
-not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate
-generation catches up with that of the page passed - thus ensuring any caller invalidating it has
-left its critical section.

 Moving on from what is obviously correct in to somewhat more speculative territory...
+What we're trying to achieve - not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate
+generation catches up with that of the page passed, ensuring any caller invalidating it has
-This is essentially what EBR (Epoch Based Reclamation) does:
+left its critical section - is essentially what EBR (Epoch Based Reclamation) does:
 * Upon entry into a read-side protected section, readers set an
      active bit and take a snapshot of a global epoch counter.